imkcat/CatCrypto/README.md

 ## Usage

-CatCrypto include a series of hashing functions and more functions in progress!
+CatCrypto include a series of hashing and encryption functions and more functions in progress!

 ### Message-Digest `Hash`